Codexshaper/docs/framework/Widgets/special-elements/offcanvas.md

 # Offcanvas

-This widget allows you to create and customizeable **Offcanvas**.
+This widget allows you to create and customizable **Offcanvas**.
 Navigate to the page you want to edit and open it in **Elementor edit mode**.
 Find the **CMF Offcanvas** in the Elementor panel.
 Drag and drop it into the desired section of your page.

 ## Customize the Content